*This travel memories post is a collaboration with StickerYou.

 Fill scrapbooks and photo albums

-After your travels, when you’ve got endless memory cards and hard drives filled with travel photos, and drawers filled with random leaflets, bus tickets and cards from epic hostels.
+After your travels, when you've got endless memory cards and hard drives filled with travel photos.
+Your drawers are filled with random leaflets, bus tickets and cards from epic hostels.
 What are you supposed to do with them all?
-A great way to store these memories so that they’re fun to look back on in years to come – and not just a mess you want to shove under the bed – is to create scrapbooks and photo albums.
-Plus if you’re suffering from the travel blues post-trip, this is a great way to relive all those super fun travel memories and to celebrate them.
+A great way to store these memories so that they're not just a mess you want to shove under the bed is to create scrapbooks and photo albums.
+You could try using Design Bundles scrapbook designs for some extra inspiration.
+Plus if you're suffering from the travel blues post-trip, this is a great way to relive all those super fun travel memories and to celebrate them.

 For scrapbooking from a great trip, include different icons, flags, or the I heart stickers.
-Make a variety of different travel icons, flags, and more as a bumper sticker, stick on mugs, laptops, bedroom doors, notebooks, or stick them on photos after trips!
-I have so many scrapbooks from my uni days and I’m so glad I took the time to make them special and to stick in all those random wristbands and posters from nights out and festivals.
-It’s really made my university memories so special to look back on and I plan to do exactly the same for my travel photos.
-When I’m older and more settled, it will mean so much to be able to look back on these exciting times and travels in my life.
+Make a variety of different travel icons, flags, and more as a bumper sticker.
+Stick on mugs, laptops, bedroom doors, notebooks, or stick them on photos after trips!
+I have so many scrapbooks from my uni days.
+I'm so glad I took the time to make them special and to stick in all those random wristbands and posters from nights out and festivals.
+It's really made my university memories so special to look back on.
+I plan to do exactly the same for my travel photos.
+When I'm older and more settled.
+It will mean so much to be able to look back on these exciting times and travels in my life.

 How do you store your travel memories?
 Do you prefer a notebook and pen or keeping it online?